 To further elaborate, the list below provides scenarios in which you may be able to identify bad management and/or bad stock buybacks.

 Clearly, stock buybacks are not always ideal for investors.
 Therefore, if you have ownership in a company that is issuing a stock buyback, it's important that you understand why this is happening.
-If you have reason to believe the stock buyback is unnecessary, then this may warrant further research or just selling off your ownership stake altogether.
+If you have reason to believe the stock buyback is unnecessary, then this may warrant further research or a liquidation of your ownership stake altogether.

-At the end of the day, stock buybacks are generally viewed as a positive thing by investors.
+Stock buybacks are events where a company purchases shares of their own company from the stock market, and are generally viewed as a positive thing by investors.
 After all, if a company has the cash and is willing to invest in itself, why shouldn't other investors follow?

 Better yet, if you purchased a stock because you thought it was undervalued, and then the company issues a stock buyback, you would be more than happy to see your stake in the company rise and your valuation to be somewhat substantiated, not to mention the stock price appreciation that would likely follow.